History of the Medill cherub program

 In a 2017 email, she wrote about her experience as a cherub in 2006.
 “Being a cherub taught me the power of storytelling, both to hold public officials accountable and to help people understand each other,” She said.
 “Cherubs gave me invaluable advice on writing, interviewing and ethics that I use every single day in my career.”

-Staff writer at Time magazine and co-host of Sirius XM Radio show “Alter Family Politics”
+Staff writer at Time; co-host of Sirius XM Radio show “Alter Family Politics”

 After graduating from Harvard University in 2012, Alter worked at Time Magazine, where she wrote two cover stories.
 At Time, she covered the 2016 election and wrote that year’s Person of the Year Runner-Up story about Hillary Clinton.